envoyproxy/gateway/site/content/en/v1.0.0/user/traffic/http-urlrewrite.md

 ---
-title: "HTTP URL Rewrite"
+title: HTTP URL Rewrite
 ---

-[HTTPURLRewriteFilter][] defines a filter that modifies a request during forwarding.
+[HTTPURLRewriteFilter](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPURLRewriteFilter) defines a filter that modifies a request during forwarding.
 At most one of these filters may be used on a Route rule.
 This MUST NOT be used on the same Route rule as a HTTPRequestRedirect filter.

 ## Prerequisites

 Follow the steps from the [Quickstart Guide](../quickstart) to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 ## Rewrite URL Prefix Path

 You can configure to rewrite the prefix in the url like below.
 In this example, any curls to `http://${GATEWAY_HOST}/get/xxx` will be rewritten to `http://${GATEWAY_HOST}/replace/xxx`.

 ```shell
 cat <<EOF | kubectl apply -f -